 Several developers and student researchers have worked on the ADAPT project, gaining valuable experience in algorithm design, implementation, performance evaluation and analysis, and using those analyses to drive further improvements in project software.
 This project provides exposure to interesting research and development questions regarding efficient use of available resources shared among competing workloads and the use of performance-based adaptation in data transfers.
-The work has led to two publications to date, with more in progress, that included participation from developers and student researchers.
+The work has led to four publications to date that included participation from developers and student researchers.